fabianvanrissenbeck/memclave-ime/docs/loading.md

 subroutine calls.
 This prevents anyone from changing the return address mid-execution.

-All these steps individually check that they are currently in system mode.
+All these steps individually check that they are currently in system mode, if necessary.
+This is especially the case for the IRAM loading and the decryption component, as these impact security the most even if some manipulation does eventually lead to a fault.
+These two should fault as early as possible when a malicious action can be detected.

-This can be done by loading from MRAM at address `r21`.
+Checking whether the DPU is in system mode is  done by loading from MRAM at address `r21`.
 This register only ever has a valid address when in system mode.
 After each of these checks  one can make the assumption that all steps have been executed correctly up to the current one.

 ## Files